 Sports Massage Training

 Sports Massage training has changed a great deal over the years, and there are various levels of education and qualifications.
 Historically, one had to have completed a basic Massage Therapy course before being able to undertake the base Level 3 Sports Massage qualification.
-These days there are training providers running fast-track courses which take a day or even a week for the more advanced levels of qualification.
-However, many of the professional associations in the field have strict requirements governing hours relating to course; content, duration and hands-on practical.
-Hence, there are many qualifications and indeed practitioners who are not eligible for membership of said associations.
+Today there are training providers running fast-track courses which take a day or even a week for the more advanced levels of qualification.
+However, many of the professional associations in the field have strict educational requirements governing hours relating to course content, duration and hands-on practical.
+Hence, there are many qualifications and indeed, practitioners who are not eligible for membership of said associations.
 As of 2018, the highest (QCF) recognised Sports and Remedial Massage qualification is the BTEC Level 5.

 Pre and Post Event Sports Massage

-Our principal Chiropractor (Terry) has over 11 years experience treating office workers, emergency service personnel, military personnel and both amateur and elite level athletes.
+Our principal Chiropractor (Terry) has been treating musculoskeletal-related conditions since 2006 and all walks of life including, children, the elderly, office workers, emergency service personnel, military personnel and both amateur and elite level athletes.
 Athletes have included, rowers, gymnasts, triathletes, runners, ballet dancers, horse dressage competitors, cross fit competitors, swimmers, cyclists, elite-serving and ex-service military personnel and many other disciplines.
 He has developed a specific interest in Sports Chiropractic (McTimoney) and the treatment of sports injuries, due to a combination of his previous time within the UK's elite armed services and his additional training in advanced soft-tissue therapies.
 Soft-tissue therapy and McTimoney Chiropractic technique work exceptionally well together, as each type of treatment has limitations.
 Furthermore, Terry has signed up for the Sports Massage Association (SMA) Road2Success Athlete Sponsorship Programme.
 The programme is designed to help our future Olympic Athletes, who currently lack sponsorship or funding.
 Therapists who have signed up offer special discounted treatment rates to Athletes who meet the eligibility criteria.
 Please see the Sports Massage Association (SMA) link on the page for further details.